Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 - Notifications: The owner email receives updates when new data arrives or when an issue needs attention.

-If you’re an energy consultant connecting a client’s utility account, here’s a simple explanation you can share with them:“We use a platform called Nectar to automatically collect your utility data.
+If you’re an energy consultant connecting someone else’s utility account, here’s a simple explanation you can pass along:“We use a platform called Nectar to automatically collect your utility data.
 We’ll need the login credentials for your utility website — the same username and password you’d use to view your bills online.
 Nectar logs in weekly to download new bills and extract the data.
 Your credentials are encrypted and stored securely.
-You can also connect the account yourself through a secure link we’ll send you.”If your client is uncomfortable sharing credentials directly, consider using a magic link instead — it lets them enter their own login without you ever seeing it.
+You can also connect the account yourself through a secure link we’ll send you.”If the account holder is uncomfortable sharing credentials directly, consider using a magic link instead — they enter their own login without you seeing it.

 Pause and resume — Need to temporarily stop data collection?
 Pause the connection.
-Maybe the client asked you to hold off, or you’re troubleshooting an issue.
+Maybe the account owner asked you to hold off, or you’re troubleshooting an issue.
 Resume whenever you’re ready.
 No data is lost.
 Archive — Done with a connection?
 Archive it.
 Archived connections stop collecting data and are hidden from the default connections list, but all their historical data stays intact.
 Think of it like moving a folder to storage — it’s out of sight but you can always pull it back.
-Reconnect — If a connection enters an error state (password changed, MFA expired, etc.), use the Reconnect action to update credentials.
-This is important: reconnecting preserves the link to all existing accounts, meters, and historical data.
-You don’t lose anything.
+Reconnect — If a connection enters an error state (password changed, MFA expired, etc.), use the Reconnect action.
+For most credential errors you re-enter username and password in the browser; for MFA token expired, Nectar opens MFA forwarding setup instead — configure how codes reach Nectar for automated logins.
+Reconnecting preserves the link to all existing accounts, meters, and historical data.
 Don’t create a new connection for the same utility account — always reconnect instead.
-Generate magic link — Need your client to connect their own account?
+Generate magic link — Need the account holder to connect their own account?
 Click the Generate magic link button at the top of the connections page.
-You can pre-fill the utility URL, sites, and utility types so your client has less to fill in.
+You can pre-fill the utility URL, sites, and utility types so they have less to fill in.
 See Magic links for details.FAQ

 Yes, but it’s encrypted.
 Nectar stores credentials using AES-128 encryption so it can log in to the utility portal on your behalf.
 The encrypted credentials are never visible to other users and cannot be retrieved in plain text — not even by Nectar staff.
 Nectar holds SOC 2 Type 1 and Type 2 certifications for security.